gashcrumb/dynamic-plugins-getting-started/README.md

 This guide is broken up into four top-level phases, bootstrapping the project and getting it ready, implementing the demo functionality, preparing and exporting the plugins as dynamic plugins and finally deploying to OpenShift and configuring Developer Hub to load the plugins.

-> Note: If you're just interested in a method to deploy a dynamic plugin to Developer Hub you can skip straight to [to this section](#phase-4---dynamic-plugin-deployment)
+> Note: If you're just interested in a method to deploy a dynamic plugin to Developer Hub you can skip straight to [to this section](#phase-4---dynamic-plugin-deployment) for OpenShift, or using [RHDH local](#using-rhdh-local), and finally [using podman](#using-a-container-image-for-local-development) to directly run the container.

 ### Phase 1 - Project Bootstrapping

 #### Bootstrapping Step 1

 Create a new Backstage app using a version of `create-app` that correlates to the Backstage version that the target Developer Hub is running.
-There is a little matrix of versions to be aware of:
+There is a [matrix of versions](https://github.com/janus-idp/backstage-showcase/blob/main/docs/dynamic-plugins/versions.md#version-compatibility-matrix) to be aware of:

 ```text
 RHDH 1.1 -> Backstage 1.23.4 -> create-app 0.5.11